adsamardeep/SQL_Practice/Weather_Observation_Station_15.md

 ```

 This query uses a subquery to find the maximum `LAT_N` less than 137.2345, and then fetches the corresponding `LONG_W`, rounding the result to four decimal places.

-If you need any more details or help, feel free to ask!